- Introduction to UI and UX design in e-commerce

 So what is an UI and UX profile?
 It explains genuine people’s goals, expectations, motivations, and behavior.
 Why do they concern your site or app?
 What are they seeking?
 What do they get out of your website or application?
 What makes them anxious?
 And more.
 All the information you require should remain in your study and data.
 If you can’t back it up with research study or data, you’re just making spunk up as well, as you need to quit.

 Beneficial Profile: Character A is a seasoned supervisor, primarily curious about 1 or 2 areas of proficiency.
-They often visit websites; however they are pressed for time, so they concentrate on “accumulating” content to continue reading during the weekend breaks.
+They often visit websites; however, they are pressed for time, so they concentrate on “accumulating” content to continue reading during the weekend breaks.
 They often tend to be respected social network sharers, primarily on Twitter and LinkedIn.
-They consider themselves thought-leaders, so the public image is important.
+They consider themselves thought leaders, so the public image is important.

-When you consider features, consider the most important version of the individuals you see in reality.
+When you consider features, consider the essential version of the individuals you see in reality.
 You’re not trying to support the existing behavior; you’re attempting to nudge those users towards an “excellent” version of themselves.
 Additionally, keep in mind that all individuals are different.
 You will possibly have a couple of various behavioral teams, which are all worthy of a great profile.